Integrated Nonreciprocal Photonic Devices with Dynamic Modulation: Modulation Mechanisms

-Among materials exhibiting the Pockels effect, lithium niobate has been the workhorse in modulators for optical communications for decades.
-The recent advent of nanophotonic lithium niobate modulators in a thin-film, high-confinement geometry is extremely promising for realizing on-chip nonreciprocal devices~\cite{wang_nanophotonic_2018, wang_integrated_2018a}.
+Perhaps the most commonly used phase-only modulators are based on the Pockels effect, which rely on materials with a nonzero second-order nonlinearity \cite{boyd_nonlinear_2008, tsang_cavity_2010}.
+Among Pockels materials, lithium niobate has been the workhorse in modulators for optical communications for decades and the recent advent of nanophotonic lithium niobate modulators in a thin-film, high-confinement geometry is extremely promising for realizing on-chip nonreciprocal devices~\cite{wang_nanophotonic_2018, wang_integrated_2018a}.
 Such nanophotonic lithium niobate modulators have achieved 40 GHz speeds with ultra low losses of 0.5 dB.
-III-V materials such as gallium arsenide (GaAs) have a larger $\chi^{(2)}$ than lithium niobate, but high-speed on-chip EO modulators with low insertion loss in a large-index-contrast geometry are challenging in these materials~\cite{hiraki_heterogeneously_2017, bhandare_novel_2005a, bhasker_intensity_2018, ogiso_over_2017}.
-III-V materials also permit other modulation mechanisms such as the quantum confined Stark effect and the Franz-Keldysh effect, but they have been predominantly used to modulate the absorption instead of the real part of the permittivity~\cite{miller_band-edge_1984, fan_quantum-confined_1993, welstand_combined_1999, koren_low-loss_1987, knupfer_polarization-insensitive_1993}.
-Moreover, lithium niobate and III-V materials are not yet compatible with CMOS technology, and hence a majority of demonstrations of on-chip dynamically modulated nonreciprocal devices have used silicon modulators \cite{lira_electrically_2012, tzuang_nonreciprocal_2014}.
-These demonstrations in silicon, although impressive from a proof-of-principle perspective, have shown limited isolation contrast ($\sim$3 dB), and incur large insertion losses.
+Although III-V materials, such as gallium arsenide, have a larger second order nonlinear response than lithium niobate, high-speed on-chip EO modulators with low loss in a large-index-contrast geometry have been challenging in these materials~\cite{hiraki_heterogeneously_2017, bhandare_novel_2005a, bhasker_intensity_2018, ogiso_over_2017}.

+Lithium niobate and III-V materials are not yet compatible with CMOS technology, and hence a initial demonstrations of on-chip dynamically modulated nonreciprocal devices have focused on silicon modulators based on the plasma-dispersion effect \cite{lira_electrically_2012, tzuang_nonreciprocal_2014}.
+These demonstrations in silicon, although impressive as a proof of principle, have shown limited isolation contrast ($\sim$3 dB), and incur large insertion losses.
 The large loss arises from the use of doped regions to form the p-n and p-i-n diodes required for silicon modulators based on the plasma-dispersion effect~\cite{soref_electrooptical_1987, reed_silicon_2010, schmidt_compact_2007}.
-Nevertheless, silicon phase modulators have pushed modulation speeds to the several tens of gigahertz range, leaving room for future implementations of silicon photonic isolators with improved performance~\cite{xiao_high-speed_2013,dong_50-gb/s_2012}.
+Nevertheless, silicon modulators have pushed modulation speeds to the several tens of gigahertz range, leaving room for future improvements in the performance of silicon photonic isolators~\cite{xiao_high-speed_2013,dong_50-gb/s_2012}.